 Managing your personal finances is easy.
-The hard part is managing your self-control so you don’t overestimate your earnings, spend too much, or save too little.
+The hard part is maintaining your self-control, so you don’t overestimate your earnings, spend too much, or save too little.

 To increase the health of your finances, take a three-pronged approach: